G-Dragon: Philanthropy

 G-Dragon has shown support for numerous charity organizations over the years.
 Notably, the final concert of his world tour in 2013, a booth was erected where fans could donate to build a fishery in Haiti, as a collaboration with YG Entertainment's With Campaign, which he previously worked with to help build a school in Nepal.
 At the same event, he and his fans from 14 countries around the world donated 9.9 tons of rice, which was sent to help malnourished children, elderly living on their own, and other people in need.
 He's reportedly donated ₩81.8 million (US$80,000) every year on his birthday.
 G-Dragon donated ₩50 million (US$43,400) in 2011 (when fans donated under his name) and in 2012 (privately by himself) to Seoul National University Hospital to help children with diseases get treatment.
 This was revealed accidentally in 2017 as his name was engraved on a plaque honoring those who had contributed ₩100 million or more.

 G-Dragon has used his image to raise awareness for multiple causes, including the UN Refugee Agency and the Red Campaign to fight AIDS.
-Additionally, in May 2017, a citrus tree forest was officially opened in the city of Seogwipo on Jeju Island, named after G-Dragon's real name, Kwon Ji-yong.
+Additionally, in May 2017, a citrus tree forest was officially opened, Seogwipo on Jeju Island, named after G-Dragon's real name, Kwon Ji-yong.
 The fruit harvested from the forest will be donated to charity events.

+In December 2023, G-Dragon announced he would be creating the JusPeace Foundation to combat drug addiction and support artists.
+The foundation was launched in August 2024.
+He donated 300 million won (US$230,000 at the time) to help start it up and serves as honorary chairman.

 Awards and achievements

-G-Dragon has won seven Mnet Asian Music Awards, six Melon Music Awards, four Style Icon Awards, two Korean Music Awards, two Golden Disc Awards, two MBC Entertainment Awards, among several other awards.
-In 2013, at the Mnet Asian Music Awards, G-Dragon won the Daesang award for Artist of the Year, becoming the first, and only Korean soloist as of now, to win the award.
-In 2008, G-Dragon was honored with the award for Most Influential Men of the Year sponsored by Arena magazine, and in 2013, he was awarded the Style Icon of the Year award at the Style Icon Asia, being the first solo singer to win the award undivided.
-He was chosen by GQ Korea as their Man of the Year in 2015.
-Additionally, G-Dragon was honored at the 2016 Pop Culture & Arts Awards, held by the Korean Ministry of Culture, Sports and Tourism, being recognized for his influence and success in music and fashion.